-The agreement covers the five years to 2016, with priorities around capacity building, strengthening public health research and strengthening public health practice.
-The Sudan FMoH is keen to strengthen public health as a speciality, raise standards, embark on multi-disciplinary training for skill mix, as well as strengthen its core function in stewardship of the health system (and hence, FMoH sees the new PHI that was established in 2009 as a priority in this respect).
 There is a process of annual review and updating of work plans, mainly supported by the SHC networking between Sudan and the Faculty.
 The MoU also covered South Sudan while it was part of Sudan.
 Subsequently, a separate MoU was signed with South Sudan.
 HIGHLIGHTED ACHIEVEMENTS Working opportunistically and through advocacy, members of SHC have supported delivery of the action plans in Sudan and delivered the UK contribution on behalf of the Faculty.
-One members of the group spent three years in the leadership role in Sudan, which contributed directly to the success of the work programmes, due to in-country liaison and leadership working.
+One member of the group spent three years in a leadership role in Sudan, which contributed directly to the success of the work programmes, due to in-country liaison and leadership working.
 The other members of the group continued to support during their annual leave and through remote working.
 SUPPORTING THE DEVELOPMENT OF THE PHI The most notable achievement to date is the strategic and operational input into development of the national PHI, which delivers competency-based and multi-disciplinary public health training accredited with the Sudanese Medical Specialisation Board.
 A member of the SHC group spent three years in Sudan as Deputy Director to support and oversee the development of the Institute in teaching, research and consultancy.
 Other members of SHC continued to provide support with remote advice by e-mail and Skype and through visits to Sudan.
 Wider links with other diaspora colleagues, UK universities and overseas organisations were also drawn into the PHI.
 This support to the PHI formed one of the main pillars of the Faculty of Public Health MoU with Sudan.
-In supporting the research and consultancy functions of PHI, a number of strategic projects were completed, including the National Strategic Plan for Epidemiology and Zoonotic Diseases, the National Cancer Strategy and contribution into the Strategic Plan for the PHI itself.